zhanknight/SMMTZC---Simple-Menubar-Multi-Time-Zone-Clock/README.md

 SMMTZ was originally written in Swift 3 while I was serving in the Peace Corps in Indonesia, but frequently communicating with family and colleagues in North Carolina, New Mexico, and South Korea.
 I was not a talented Swift developer then, and I am not a talented Swift developer now - I'm just using it to solve this problem for myself.

-SMMTZ has recently been updated from Swift 3 to Swift 5. *It currently displays one extra clock in the menubar.
-Three time zones for this clock are selectable from a simple drop-down menu.
-They are hard coded to the time zones I check most often - Indonesia, New Mexico, and South Korea.*

 **Are you a more talented Swift developer than me?** Feel free to contribute!